What is a Fake Overseas Job Scam? How they scam people for overseas jobs? Can one detect it and more importantly, how

 The final question is, how you will be scammed?
 The answer lies in the agreement point number 3.

 They will hire some agents here in India who will help you get the Visa clearance, and you have to bear the cost.
-So you pay the money.
+So you pay for the money.

 The best way to know if it is genuine or fake is just to verify it.
 Make a call to the official number on their website and check the details.
-If you cannot get in touch with them over the phone, email them using contact form on the official website or get in touch with them on social media.
+If you cannot get in touch with them over the phone, email them using the contact form on the official website or get in touch with them on social media.
 Remember to avoid the numbers from where you got a call or any other numbers you have in those PDF files.

 If you have a smartphone, you can try Truecaller to help find the details of the caller.